Updated July 2022

 Every tent has a “reputation.”
 Some are better for families, some are very traditional, and some are quite contemporary.
 Do your research beforehand, and if you can, chat with some locals to get a feel for what tent is best for you.

-What Happens Inside the Tents at Oktoberfest?
+What Happens Inside the Oktoberfest Tents?

 These are my photos.
 Remember earlier I mentioned we chose to go to the festival on a weekday (specifically a Thursday) in the afternoon.
 The tent is not full; there are few open spaces.
-We were not at the festival at night, when everyone says the crowds are huge!
+We were not at the festival at night, when everyone said the crowds are huge!

-One Big Sing Along
+One Big Sing-Along

 In between eating and drinking, don’t be surprised to find the whole crowd all of a sudden singing.
 Crazy as this sounds, two of the most common songs are “Sweet Caroline” and “Country Roads.”
-I don’t know why they sing these songs, likely, because both are well known world-wide and easy to sing.
+I don’t know why they sing these songs, likely, because both are well-known world-wide and easy to sing.

 Also, there is the popular tune “Ein Prosit” (rough translation “A Toast”).
 Every time you hear Ein Prosit (which is often), you are expected to sing along, yell Prost, and take a sip of your drink.